opencast/opencast/docs/guides/admin/docs/configuration/admin-ui/capture-agent-access.md

 Opencast allows restrictions considering what a user or group of users can do with capture agents to be configured.

+> This is __no__ security feature and does not guarantee that users cannot access any of the functionality.

 There are three kinds of access restriction levels:

 - Unrestricted Access: Full access to all capture agents